Family cat swims to safety as blocked drain floods East Auckland street

 She said an Auckland Council representative turned up at late last night, after she'd called them.

-"At 10pm a Watercare truck came out and checked the drain.
+"At 10pm a council truck came out and checked the drain.
 He said he had been all over Auckland that day as drains were blocked."

 An Orange Heavy Rain Warning and Severe Thunderstorm Watch (later Warning) were issued well in advance of the expected arrival of the weather system.